artemyarulin/ktoa/README.md

 (persist app-state)

 ```
 That's it!
 As long as figwheel works state will sync between clients.
 How does it work?
-Whenever you change the atom, watcher handles it, calls handler, handler **appends string** to the file (that's why it's better to create a separate one) like `reset! app-state [new-shiny-state]`.
-Read more in the [ktoa.state](src/ktoa.state) and in [the issue](https://github.com/artemyarulin/ktoa/issues/2)
+Whenever you change the atom, watcher handles it, calls handler, handler **appends string** to this file (that's why it's better to create a separate one) like `reset! app-state [new-shiny-state]`.
+Read more in the [ktoa.state](src/ktoa/state.cljc) and in [the issue](https://github.com/artemyarulin/ktoa/issues/2)

 ## Example